 While perusing the Good Housekeeping at the dentist’s office, I saw this recipe from Delish and just had to make it.
-In fact, I made it twice because the first time it seemed to me that it needed more of that caramelized sugar layer, and, after increasing the butter and sugar substantially, it was way better.
+I made it twice because the first time it seemed to me that it needed more of that caramelized sugar layer, and, after increasing the butter and sugar substantially, it was way better.
 I finished it with a sprinkle of Fleur de Sel.
 This dish is too good to have around the house on a regular basis.
 Tom and I each ate a few and then I took the rest and offered them to my coworkers.

 You may have noticed that bacon or pancetta pops up in many of my recipes.
 It must go back to my 4-H days (below) when I raised pigs to earn money for my horse, Heck of a Note.
 If you don’t like bacon, try some toasted, chopped pecan pieces or broken pretzel pieces or crushed candy canes.
 Wow, I could go on and on.

-This recipe is so easy and your friends will be amazed at how delicious it is … in fact, I would venture so far as to put this dessert in the Crack!
+This recipe is so easy, and your friends will be amazed at how delicious it is … in fact, I would venture so far as to put this dessert in the Crack!
 Category … it is that good! (the ingredient photo below was taken before I decided to double down on the brown sugar and butter.)

 1 sleeve salted Saltine crackers (or enough to line your pan, about 35)

 1 c. unsalted butter (2 sticks or 8 oz.)

 1 12-oz. bag semisweet chocolate chips (Ghiradelli is a good choice)

 8 slices thick-cut Applewood bacon, cooked and crumbled